philbarker/transcript_jsonld/README.md

 ## Outline
 CollegeTranscriptInstanceRevised.json is example data in json, automatically converted from XML

-context.json is a context block generated from tabular application profile in the TAP+SHACL directory.
+CollegeTranscriptInstanceRevisedLD_inlineContext.json is the same example data but in json, but as JSON-LD and recast to the schema described in the TAP+SHACL directory.
+This is the main file used for development.

-CollegeTranscriptInstanceRevisedLD_inlineContext.json and CollegeTranscriptInstanceRevisedLD_remoteContext.json are the same example data but in json, but as JSON-LD and recast to the schema described in the TAP+SHACL directory.
+context.json is a context block generated from tabular application profile in the TAP+SHACL directory, and CollegeTranscriptInstanceRevisedLD_remoteContext.json is the JSON block + a remote reference to this.
+These files are often some revisions behind the _inlineContext file.

 TAP+SHACL directory contains the schema described in graphical format, as a Tabular Application Profile (TAP),  and in SHACL derived from the TAP.